 When the AS bits are set to 11, the reference is to cacheable memory space.
 A memory request is issued to the SHub that is identified by the number in the node ID.
 The node offset bits specify a 36-bit offset within the SHub address space.
 UC, WB, and WC attributes are supported for cacheable memory space.
-Notice the position of the cacheable memory space in the physical address map shown in Figure 2-8, page 21.
-The 36-bit offset within the SHub address space is as follows:
+Notice the position of the cacheable memory space in the physical address map shown in Figure 2-8 on page 27.
+The 50-bit physical address has a 36-bit offset within the SHub address space, as follows: